AxisOfEval/rubycoin/README.md

   14. Vertcoin
   15. Maxcoin

-Once the address generation mechanism and API is fairly stable for these currencies, signing messages and interacting will respective block-chains over the network *may* be considered.
+Once the address generation mechanism and API is fairly stable for these currencies, signing messages and interacting will respective block-chains over the network **may** be considered.

 Also, complete test coverage will be neat.
-It is currently absent.
+It is currently **absent**.
+However, you can check generated addresses and keys manually by using the tools at [Brainwallet](http://brainwallet.org/).

 ## Authors